MicrosoftDX/liquidintel/README.md

 A project to control and report on kegerators including an IO Controller, API, Data Layer, and Web App.

 ## Getting Started
+You can find the list of hardware we used while creating this project in the [BOM](bom.md) file.

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
 2. Software dependencies